Bank of America Merrill Lynch, Credit Suisse disclose UK pay gaps

 Mathers said that the gap was due to a higher proportion of men in senior roles at the bank - an issue also cited by Sheri Bronstein, BAML’s global human resources executive, in its gender pay report.

-“Addressing this gap through a more gender-balanced workforce at our own organization and across the broader financial services industry, will take time,” she said.
+“Addressing this gap through a more gender-balanced workforce at our own organisation and across the broader financial services industry, will take time,” she said.

 The gender pay gap measures the difference between the average salary of men and women, calculated on an hourly basis.

-BAML’s gender pay gap was smaller than the corresponding figure reported by rival U.S. bank Goldman Sachs (GS.N), which disclosed a gender pay gap of 55.5 percent earlier in March.
+BAML’s gender pay gap was smaller than the corresponding figure reported by rival U.S. bank Goldman Sachs, which disclosed a gender pay gap of 55.5 percent earlier in March.

 BAML also reported gender and bonus pay gaps in its international business and Bank of America and Merrill Lynch divisions.